Lalla Ward: Textiles and ceramics

 Ward is a textile artist and ceramicist.
 Her subjects are rare and endangered animals.
 She refers to her technique of creating fabric pictures as thread drawing, considering this a more accurate term for her work than the commonly used thread painting.

 In 2009, at the suggestion of the Gerald Durrell Foundation, she prepared an exhibition of textiles and ceramics on the theme of Galapagos wildlife.
 The auction raised £24,000 for the Durrell Wildlife Conservation Trust's campaign for the Floreana mockingbird and other wildlife of Galapagos.

 She has shown three exhibitions at the National Theatre, London.
 Her 2010 textiles exhibition, Stranded, was inspired by the evolution of animals on islands.
 In 2011, Migration featured works which combined textiles and ceramics, the subjects seeming to move across both media.
 The theme of Vanishing Act, 2013, was camouflage.
 As with previous shows, Ward made available detailed instructions explaining her techniques.
 She also used one glass case to recreate her workspace, including such sources of inspiration as music, quotes, and a photo of her dog.

 Charity work

 Ward has served for almost 20 years on the committee of the Actors' Charitable Trust (TACT) and 10 years as a trustee.
-Alongside Richard and Sheila Attenborough, she led a successful £7.5 million redevelopment of the actors' care home Denville Hall.